-- > Decision making: Decisions to establish and to launch missions and operations require the approval of all Member States through a Council Decision.
-The planning process is governed by crisis management procedures. - > Force Generation: The majority of assets and personnel required for military as well as civilian missions and operations are provided by Member States. - > Command and Control Structures: during the conduct phase, the Political and Security Committee exercises political control and strategic direction of both civilian and military missions and operations, under the authority of the Council and the High Representative.
-Each mission and operation has a single and identifiable chain of command for its safe and efficient conduct: - For military operations with an executive mandate (e.g. EUNAVFOR MED IRINI in the Mediterranean), an operational headquarters is usually provided by a Member State acting as a framework nation. - Alternatively, the EU can also have recourse to NATO command structures under the Berlin- Plus agreements (e.g. EUFOR Althea in Bosnia- Herzegovina). - The military training missions in the Central African Republic, Mali, Somalia and Mozambique operate under one command located in Brussels the Military Planning and Conduct Capability (MPCC). - · All civilian missions and operations are commanded by the Civilian Planning and Conduct Capability (CPCC) of the EEAS. - > Financing Mechanism: Civilian missions are financed through the CFSP budget.
+- > Decision making: Decisions to establish and to launch missions and operations require the approval of all Member States through Council Decisions.
+The CSDP planning process is governed by Crisis Management Procedures. - > Force Generation: The majority of assets and personnel required for civilian as well as military missions and operations are provided by Member States. - > Command and Control Structures: during the conduct phase, the Political and Security Committee exercises political control and strategic direction of both civilian and military missions and operations, under the authority of the Council and the High Representative.
+Each mission and operation has a single and identifiable chain of command for its safe and efficient conduct: - For military operations with an executive mandate (e.g. EUNAVFOR MED IRINI in the Mediterranean), an operational headquarters is usually provided by a Member State acting as a framework nation. - Alternatively, the EU can also have recourse to NATO command structures under the Berlin- Plus agreements (e.g. EUFOR Althea in Bosnia- Herzegovina). - The non-executive military missions e.g. EU training missions in the Central African Republic, Somalia or Mozambique, operate under one command located in Brussels the Military Planning and Conduct Capability (MPCC). - All civilian missions are commanded by the EU Civilian Operations Commander who is supported by the Civilian Planning and Conduct Capability (CPCC) of the EEAS. - > Financing Mechanism: Civilian missions are financed through the CFSP budget.
 The common costs of military operations cannot be funded by the EU budget and are instead covered by Member States through the European Peace Facility.
+CSDP missions could be complemented with the provision of equipment under the European Peace Facility.